Whimsy Stick

 Prey Drive vs. Predatory Motor Pattern

-Prey drive is the motivation.
-It is the internal engine that makes your dog want to chase, grab, and possess things.
+Prey drive is the motivation, the internal engine that makes your dog want to chase, grab, and possess things.
 You cannot change a dog’s prey drive level.
 It is genetic.

 The predatory motor pattern is the behavior sequence that prey drive produces.
 A dog with high prey drive but no outlet for the motor pattern is an engine revving without going anywhere.
-That revving is what you see as hyperactivity, reactivity, and destruction.
+Particularly, that revving is what you see as hyperactivity, reactivity, and destruction.

 Why Common Exercise Methods Fail